joaomartins27396/GSOC2015-gsmonitoext/README.md

 The tool captures WMS Map Request meta-data, converts them to OpenGIS Simple Features and stores in them a vector data store.

 The intent of the effort is to provide a map request data capture tool in support analytics for map requests over time.
 One such use case is identifying trends of interest in specific geographic areas.
 For example, map requests for a particular city may increase during a period of special events such as World Cup games, as visitors seek directions, places to eat, etc.

+The Geometry capture for each map request is the bounding box converted into a square polygon in the 'envelope' attribute of the simple feature.
+In absence of bounding box, the envelope assumes the world using default CRS EPSG:4236.

+The monitor, oddly enough, sends many requests with an 'id' of -1.
+These are set to the current time in milliseconds from the epoch (January 1st, 1970).

+Since some data stores have issues with String attributes exceeding 255 characters, all string attributes are clipped at 255 characters.

 ## Installing the Monitor